Awais-BIG-Architects/Experimentarium/README.md

 # Experimentarium
-This is the project of BIG Architects in Norway.
+This is the project of BIG Architects.